 The Philadelphia Seminar on Christian Origins (PSCO) is a colloquium in ancient Judaism, early Christianity, and cognate fields.
 Its active membership includes scholars in the study of early Judaism and early Christianity from Pennsylvania, New Jersey, and beyond.
 (For more information, see “Who We Are.”)

-The topic for the sixtieth year of PSCO is Comparison in Late Antique Religions.
+The topic for the sixty-first year of PSCO is Thinking and Talking About Texts in Ancient Judaism and Christianity.
 Reyhan Durmaz, Simcha Gross, and Jeremy Steinberg will coordinate the year’s sessions.
 For more information, see our topic page.